peterkuma/ml-clouds-2021/README.md

 apt install python3 cython3 aria2 parallel cdo
 ```

-We recommend installing the Python packages in a virtual environment (venv):
+Optionally, to install the Python packages in a virtual environment (venv)
+instead of the user's home directory:

 ```sh
 python3 -m venv venv